I posted recently, on my Mastodon account.

-As you can deduct, I’m a big fan of the fediverse and I blogged about me-switching to the fediverse a long while ago.
+As you can deduct, I’m a big fan of the fediverse and I blogged about switching to the fediverse a long while ago and it’s going great.

 YouTube turned on ads for everyone